rsyslog/rsyslog/source/configuration/modules/omprog.rst

 .. versionadded:: v8.1.6

-Full path of a file where the output of the external program must be saved, for debugging purposes.
+Full path of a file where the output of the external program will be saved.

-Note that if the action has multiple worker threads (:doc:`queue.workerThreads <../../rainerscript/queue_parameters>` is set to a value greater than 1), all threads will write to the file at the same time, which will cause the output of the multiple child processes to be mixed.
-When using this parameter, use a single worker thread.
+If the file already exists, the output is appended to it.
+If the file does not exist, it is created with the permissions specified by fileCreateMode_.

 If confirmMessages_ is set to "off" (the default), both the stdout and stderr of the child process are written to the specified file.